denschwarz/PPT-Analysis/README.md

 With GetMuons or GetElectrons you get a vector with the size of N_events that contains a vector of muons/electrons for every event.
 The file Samples.h is the interface to use the rootfiled.
 It defines a list of file names, you also find the correct weight for every process, the relevant channels and an hist index which defines what process a file belongs to.

-# to do:
-- construct more sample histograms
-- better way to implement plotter?